buttercupsmom/passwordgenerator/README.md

 ## Description

-Password Generator that randomly generates a password that meets all the given criteria.
+A Password Generator that randomly generates a password that meets all the given criteria.

+## How to Use

+-Click the Generate Password Button,
+-When prompted, choose password length,
+-Then the user chooses special characters or not, -Then the user chooses lowercase letters or not,
+-Then the user chooses uppercase or not,
+-Then the user chooses numbers or not

-## Screenshot
+## Author

-![The Password Generator includes prompts such as, choose between 8 and 128 characters, if the user would like lowercase letters, uppercase letters, special characters, or numbers.] (//Users/rachelyarkony/code/passwordgenerator/assets/images/Screen Shot 2022-01-07 at 1.58.48 PM.png)
+Rachel Haddad

 ## Link to Repository

--Here is the repo: []
--Here are the pages: []
+-Here is the repo: [https://github.com/buttercupsmom/passwordgenerator.git] -Here are the pages: [https://buttercupsmom.github.io/passwordgenerator/]